alicehorsey/knock-knock-whos-there/README.md

 1. In the terminal navigate to the ```knock-knock-whos-there``` folder then ```cd back-end``` into the back-end folder.

+NB: I built this project using node v14.15.4.

 2. Create a knexfile.js at the root of the folder with the following code inside, as well as any passwords your machine may require.

 ```